Saszy/ecomm-web/README.md

-# 📱 E-Commerce Mobile App
+# 🛍️ E-Commerce Web App

-A modern, responsive e-commerce mobile application built with React Native, featuring product browsing, category management, and a beautiful user interface optimized for mobile devices.
+A modern, cross-platform e-commerce application built with **React Native Web** and **Next.js**, featuring product browsing, category management, user authentication, and a beautiful responsive interface that works on web, Android, and iOS.

 ## ✨ Features

-- **Mobile-First Design**: Optimized for mobile devices with touch-friendly interactions
+- **🌐 Cross-Platform**: Single codebase for Web, Android, and iOS
+- **🔐 User Authentication**: Username-based login with persistent sessions
-- **Product Management**: Browse products by categories with detailed product pages
+- **🛍️ Product Catalog**: Browse products by categories with dynamic routing
-- **Category System**: Organized product categorization with dedicated category pages
-- **Navigation**: Smooth navigation between screens using React Navigation
-- **Responsive UI**: Adaptive layouts for different screen sizes
-- **Touch Interactions**: Native mobile gestures and interactions
-- **TypeScript**: Full type safety and better development experience
+- **❤️ Like & Share**: Heart icons for favorites and share functionality
+- **📱 Responsive Design**: Modern UI that works on all screen sizes
+- **🎨 Dynamic Icons**: Smart emoji icons based on product/category names
+- **⚡ Fast Performance**: Next.js optimization with React Native Web
+- **🔒 Type Safety**: Full TypeScript support throughout the application

 ## 🚀 Quick Start